Start9Labs/documentation/site/source/user-manual/service-guides/bitcoin/blockchain-copy.rst

         sudo -i
         mkdir -m 0700 -p .ssh
-        ssh-keygen -t ed25519 -N '' -f .ssh/embassy2.key
+        ssh-keygen -t ed25519 -N '' -f .ssh/example-b.key
-        chmod 600 .ssh/embassy2.key*
+        chmod 600 .ssh/example-b.key*
-        cat .ssh/embassy2.key.pub
+        cat .ssh/example-b.key.pub

 #.
-Copy the output from the cat command into embassy-BBBBBBB's **Embassy > SSH > Add New Key** text field:
+Copy the output from the cat command into example-B's **System > SSH > Add New Key** text field:

     .. figure:: /_static/images/walkthrough/ssh_key_add.jpg

 #.
-Back on the shell of embassy-AAAAAAA.local, do the following (don't forget to replace embassy-BBBBBBB.local in the rsync command before you perform it):
+Back on the shell of example-A.local, do the following (don't forget to replace example-B.local in the rsync command before you perform it):

     .. code-block:: bash

         cd /embassy-data/package-data/volumes/bitcoind/data/main/
-        rsync -e "ssh -i ~/.ssh/embassy2.key" -povgr --append-verify --rsync-path="sudo mkdir -p /embassy-data/package-data/volumes/bitcoind/data/main ; sudo rsync" ./{blocks,chainstate} start9@embassy-BBBBBBB.local:/embassy-data/package-data/volumes/bitcoind/data/main/
+        rsync -e "ssh -i ~/.ssh/example-b.key" -povgr --append-verify --rsync-path="sudo mkdir -p /embassy-data/package-data/volumes/bitcoind/data/main ; sudo rsync" ./{blocks,chainstate} start9@example-B.local:/embassy-data/package-data/volumes/bitcoind/data/main/

 #.
 Wait some hours until the copy is complete.
-On a gigabit network, the limiting factor will be the write speed of your SSD on the receiving Embassy.
+On a gigabit network, the limiting factor will be the write speed of your SSD on the receiving server.
 When it is complete, clean up a bit:

     .. code-block:: bash

-        rm .ssh/embassy2.key*
+        rm .ssh/example-b.key*
         exit

 #.
-Switch back to `https://embassy-BBBBBBB.local`, selecting **Services > Bitcoin Core**, **CONFIGURE**, configure it as desired, **SAVE** and then **START** your Bitcoin Core service.
+Switch back to `https://example-B.local`, selecting **Services > Bitcoin Core**, **CONFIGURE**, configure it as desired, **SAVE** and then **START** your Bitcoin Core service.
 You should see it begin at 99%+ pre-synced.

 #.
-You can now restart your Bitcoin Core service on `https://embassy-AAAAAAA.local` (**Services > Bitcoin Core > Start**)
+You can now restart your Bitcoin Core service on `https://example-A.local` (**Services > Bitcoin Core > Start**)

 .. _bitcoin-service: